eshfaq-ux/niyamr-ai-pdf-checker/README.md

 This project is for demonstration purposes as part of the NIYAMR AI assignment.

-## 🤝 Contributing

-This is an assignment project.
-For questions or improvements, please contact the development team.

 ---

 **Built with ❤️ for NIYAMR **